 Located in the heart of Bloomsbury, the faculty’s iconic home, Bentham House, provides a range of teaching spaces, lecture rooms and computer facilities to support the activities of our students, academic and professional staff.

 Built in 1954, Bentham House was originally designed as the headquarters of the General and Municipal Workers Union, and was taken over by UCL Laws in 1965.
 It was awarded Grade II listed status by English Heritage in 2014.

 During the summer of 2015 a major redevelopment programme to expand and refurbish Bentham House began.

 This project will significant improve the facilities we can offer to our community of students, staff, alumni and friends, and will give us the space for teaching, research and support services, as well as new social and common areas for events and informal learning.

-Bentham House is expected to reopen in September 2017.
+Bentham House is expected to reopen in the 2017-18 academic year.
 You can find out more about the project and how Bentham House will change in the Transforming Bentham House section of our website.

 Alternative accommodation for UCL Laws: Bidborough House

 During the project to transform Bentham House, UCL Laws will be based at alternative accommodation in nearby Bidborough House.

 Bidborough House is a modern seven-storey office building located less than ten minutes walk from the main UCL campus and Bentham House.